akeesari/anjikeesari/docs/index.md

 ## Introduction

 Hello!
-I'm Anji Keesari, a passionate instructor and Cloud Architect and developer specializing in the Microsoft technology stack.
+I'm Anji Keesari, a passionate instructor and Cloud Architect and full stack developer specializing in the Microsoft technology stack.
 On this website, I provide comprehensive learning resources, tutorials, and insights to help you master Microsoft technologies and empower your software development skills.

 ## Courses and Tutorials